Using an employer of record in Thailand

 Minimum wage in Thailand

-Thailandโs minimum wage is reviewed annually.
+Thailand’s minimum wage is reviewed annually.
 Employee expectations are important to consider, too.
-Speak with your Employer of Record in Thailand to discuss fair and competitive pay for your Thai team.
+Speak with an Employer of Record in Thailand to discuss fair and competitive pay for the Thai team.

 Employment contracts in Thailand

-Your Employer of Record in Thailand can help shape and word your local employment contracts (in Thai).
+An Employer of Record in Thailand can help shape and word local employment contracts (in Thai).
 These should typically cover:

-- Start date, work hours, and location: When does the contract begin and where/how do you expect them to work?
+• Start date, work hours, and location: When does the contract begin and where is the location of the work arrangement?

 Leave policy in Thailand